davidcoles/vc5/README.md

 ## Operation

-There are three modes of operation, simple, VLAN and multi-NIC based.
+There are three modes of operation, simple, VLAN, and multi-NIC based.
 In simple mode all hosts must be on the same subnet as the primary address of the load balancer.
-In VLAN mode (enabled by declaring entries under the "vlan" section), server entries should match a VLAN/CIDR subnet entry.
+In VLAN mode (enabled by declaring entries under the "vlans" section of the YAML/JSON config file), server entries should match a VLAN/CIDR subnet entry.
 VLAN tagged interfaces need to be created in the OS and have an IP address assigned within the subnet.
 In multi-NIC mode subnets are tagged in the same manner as VLANs, but bpf_redirect() is used to send traffic out of the appropriate interface (rather than changing the VLAN ID and using XDP_TX).

 In VLAN mode, traffic into the load balancer needs to be on a tagged VLAN (no pushing or popping of 802.1Q is done - yet).
 The IP address specified on the